PAMunb/svfa/modules/securibench/src/docs-metrics/jsvfa/jsvfa-metrics-v0.6.1.md

   [c] Parameters passed in the constructor,
 - [v] Reflection: The actual implementation does not handle reflection feature.
 - [vi] Global variables references: .
-- [vii] Path for conditional: The logic always evaluate two paths for a conditional, regardless the condition being always set as True or False
+- [vii] Path for conditional: The current logic always evaluate two paths for a conditional, regardless the condition being always set as True or False
+- [viii] Sanitizer method: The actual implementation does not handle intermediary method that Sanitizer uses.